Fun with shear operations and SVD – V – matrices of sheared n-dimensional ellipsoids

 2nd way to a solution for σ1, σ2 and φ via eigendecomposition

 For our second way of deriving formulas for σ1, σ2 and φ we use some linear algebra.
 This way is interesting for two reasons: It indicates how we can use the Python “linalg”-package together with Numpy to get results numerically.
-In addition we get familiar with a representation of the ellipse in a properly rotated ECS.
+In addition we get familiar with a representation of the ellipse in a properly rotated CCS.

 Above we have written down a symmetric matrix Aq describing an operation on the position vectors of points on our rotated ellipse: